 Critics argue that when the token sees boosted attention, such as it has over the last several months, Ripple’s leaders parade it around.
 In a recent Fox News interview, for example, CEO Garlinghouse trumpeted XRP specifically as the beginning of a “new asset class” solving a “global payments problem.”

 Meanwhile, when it’s trading sideways, the public-facing company doesn’t pay it much attention, critics argue, adding that if Ripple really believes XRP is a crucial piece of its product, the startup should herald it consistently (and within the boundaries of securities laws).

 The argument for Ripple: Still, others see the security question as moot.

 For one, Ripple’s business doesn’t directly influence the value of its cryptocurrency, though it would doubtless benefit from the kind of demand generated by large banking institutions using it to move transactions.

-In this way, supporters argue there’s always been a clear purpose for XRP: it makes any financial products built on the platform even faster and cheaper.
+In this way, supporters argue there has always been a clear purpose for XRP: It makes any financial products built on the platform even faster and cheaper.

-Plus, it’s not exactly fair to say that the entire company has flip-flopped on their view of XRP.
+Plus, it’s not exactly fair to say the entire company has flip-flopped on its view of XRP.